LET'S TALK DENTAL IMPLANTS - CORPORATE DENTAL TALK

 One way of handling the problem of one or more missing teeth is by doing a fixed bridge.
 In a fixed bridge solution the healthy teeth present adjacent to the missing space are ground down to accommodate the bridge.
 But this does not solve the primary problem of missing teeth which is irregular distribution of the forces.
 This leads to an opportunity for caries formation under the bridge and dislodgement of the bridge over time.
 This is not the case with dental implant.
 When an implant is placed into the jaw bone it absorbs the forces very much like natural tooth.

 Dental implant surgery is a completely painless procedure on contrary to the popular opinion of it being extremely painful.
 It is done under local or general anaesthesia.
-Dr. Aizat, the Group Clinical Director of FDC Group of Dental Clinics, is an extremely skilful surgeon who is internationally trained in Dental Implant Surgery.
 You can request his appointment at any of the FDC Clinics.